What type of handgun do I need to have?

 What subjects are taught in this course?

-Click here to view the basic 600 hour curriculum.
+Click here to view the basic 600 hour core curriculum and supplemental curriculum (noted in blue text).
 To view our full curriculum, use the link below to access our training calendar.

 What are the class hours?

-The normal schedule is 7:45 am until 5 or 6 pm, Monday through Friday, but there are several days when class will run from noon into the evening to provide for training during the nighttime.
-We may also have classes on weekends if necessary; but this will only be under very unusual circumstances.
+The normal schedule is 8 am until 5 pm, Monday through Friday, but there are several days when class will run from noon into the evening to provide for training during the nighttime.
+We may also have classes on weekends if necessary.
 We post the schedule (on our website) about 45 days prior to the class start date.

 I don’t want to get a college degree.
 Must I still enroll at UCM?